-IMPORTANT: This feature requires that Wake-On-Ring is enabled (see 4.4.3 Power Management) and that your system has an ATX power supply with at least 720mA +5V standby power.
+IMPORTANT: This feature requires that Wake-On-Ring features are enabled (see 4.4.3 Power Management) and that your system has an ATX power supply with at least 720mA +5V standby power.

-A7 VI-VIM Wake-Off-Ring Confidential
+A7V-E Wake-On-Ring Connector

-16) CPU, Power Supply, Chassis Fan Connectors (3-pin CPU_FAN, PS_FAN, CHASS_FAN)
+15) CPU, Power Supply, Chassis Fan Connectors (3-pin CPU_FAN, PS_FAN, CHASS_FAN)

 These connectors support cooling fans of 350mA (4.2 Watts) or less.
-Orient the fans to blow air across the onboard heat sink.
+Orientate the fans so that the heat sink fins allow airflow to go across the onboard heat sink(s) instead of the expansion slots.
 Depending on the fan manufacturer, the wiring and plug may be different.
 The red wire should be positive, while the black should be ground.
 Connect the fan's plug to the board taking into consideration the polarity of the connector.

-NOTE: Rotations Per Minute (RPM) can be monitored using ASUS PC Probe if the fan supplies a rotation output signal. (see 6.
+NOTE: The "Rotation" signal is to be used only by a specially designed fan with rotation signal.
+The Rotations per Minute (RPM) can be monitored using ASUS PC Probe (see 6.
 SOFTWARE REFERENCE).